 Belgrade is absolutely awesome.
 It’s still flying under the radar, so visit while you can.
 It could become a big, popular destination in just a few years.

 Is Belgrade worth visiting?
 Yes, definitely.
 Every traveler should at least check it out.
 Most will probably end up liking it.
-In fact, many end up MOVING to Belgrade after visiting it.
-Usually because they resonate with the culture and enjoy prices that are below average for a European capital.
+In fact, many end up moving to Belgrade after visiting the city.
+Usually, they resonate with the Serbian culture and enjoy prices that are far below average for a European capital.